FoodStandardsAgency/food_gov_uk_d8/drupal/web/modules/custom/fsa_notify/README.md

   * Phone number enforcement in user profile
   * Highlevel execution of Queue processing
   * Cron hook to initiate all functionality in this module - alert distribution and sending
+  * Functionality to decide when to send daily or weekly digests
   * Highlevel sending of all types of notifications
 * `src/FsaNotifyAPI.php`
   * Connect to Notify API